Find Your Future Leaders on Handshake

 Network Marketing and Similar Organizations

-These organizations are not eligible to participate in on-campus recruiting or events, or to post jobs with the Career Center.
-The Career Center considers organizations that engage in any of the following to be Network Marketing Organizations:
+These organizations are not eligible to participate in on-campus recruiting or events, or to post jobs with the University Career Center.
+The University Career Center considers organizations that engage in any of the following to be Network Marketing Organizations:

 - Sponsoring or hiring an individual to set up their own business for the purpose of selling products or services and/or recruiting other individuals to set up their own business.

 - Requiring an initial cash or capital investment, account balance or similar fiscal requirements from this individual, with the organization itself serving as an umbrella or parent corporation.
 The initial investment may include but is not limited to such things as direct payment of a fixed fee, payment to attend an orientation or training session, and/or purchase of a starter kit.

-The Career Center has established these criteria for identifying appropriate entrepreneurial employment opportunities for promotion through its services.
+The University Career Center has established these criteria for identifying appropriate entrepreneurial employment opportunities for promotion through its services.
 Start-ups must have progressed sufficiently in their business development process so that they can: